Lactose Tolerance Hydrogen (Breath)

 How do I get ready for this test?

-Stop taking antibiotics at least 4 weeks before your test.
+Stop taking antibiotics at least 2 to 4 weeks before your test.

-The day before your test, do not eat high-fiber foods, such as beans or whole-grain
+The day before your test, don't eat high-fiber foods, such as beans or whole-grain

 cereals.
 Don't drink carbonated beverages.